YosaiProject/yosai/doc/docs/sessionmanagement.md

 A Session Token is like a smart chip, or magnetic strip, on a credit card in that it contains identification-- a session identifier (SessionID).
 However, unlike the elements of a credit card, the Session Token has a much shorter lifespan.

-The SessionID is a sensitive and critical piece of information.
+The `SessionID` is a sensitive and critical piece of information.
 It uniquely identifies a Session.
 It is the Session's key in a SessionStore (cache) and it is the key that is sent with subsequent requests by a client (the user).

-Once an authenticated session is established, the SessionID is the client's key to Yosai.
+Once an authenticated session is established, the `SessionID` is the client's key to Yosai.
 Therefore, it is very important that the session identifier be unique and very difficult to reproduce.

-Yosai's default method to generate a SessionID is as follows:::     sha256(sha512(urandom(20)).digest()).hexdigest()
+Yosai's default method to generate a `SessionID` is as follows:
+`sha256(sha512(urandom(20)).digest()).hexdigest()`

 ### Temporal Risks and Countermeasures